Things to Do in Arequipa: 12 Must-See Spots in Peru’s White City

 Yanahuara's Church - San Juan Bautista

-Yanahuara is a suburb of Arequipa and is well known for its beautiful white sillar rock buildings.
+Yanahuara is a suburb of Arequipa, Peru and is well known for its beautiful white sillar rock buildings.
 In keeping with the city's colonial and Spanish influence, the San Juan Bautista Church is well worth the visit to the district.
 It dates from 1750 and boasts incredibly detailed architecture around the front doors of the building, and it is really beautiful set in the volcanic white rock.
 The carvings include human figures, llamas, and other expressions related to life in Arequipa.
 It is a small church but this entire area where the church is located is worth visiting.
 The little square is home to the Mirador de Yanahuara and the El Tio Dario restaurant listed below.

 Mirador de Yanahuara